Andy Tielman: Netherlands

 Tielman eventually returned to the Netherlands full-time.
 In 1990 he played in a reunion concert with the Tielman Brothers.
-The same year he releases a solo album, entitled Now And Forever, followed in 1994 and 1995 by tours to the Caribbean and North America.
+The same year he released a solo album, entitled Now And Forever, followed in 1994 and 1995 by tours to the Caribbean and North America.
 In 1997 he released the album Loraine Jane, named after his only daughter.
 That year he also headlined a festival commemorating Elvis Presley at the Amsterdam RAI Convention Centre.

 In 1998 the album Loraine Jane was presented at the Pasar Malam Besar in the Hague.
 On 31 October 1998 Tielman celebrated his 50th anniversary as an artist with a show at The Hague Houtrusthallen.
 Leading up to this anniversary Andy Tielman received much publicity in the Dutch media; Established Dutch artists like Herman Brood and Wally Tax expressed their admiration for his musical legacy.
 In 1999 Andy Tielman toured the United States.

 In 2003 Andy Tielman recorded a new album in Amsterdam.
 In 2004 he recorded a live DVD at the Kurhaus in Scheveningen called It's My Life.
 In 2005 the DVD was officially presented at the Pasar Malam Besar in The Hague.

 In 2005 Tielman was named to the Order of Orange-Nassau.
 Following the tsunami off Aceh in 2004, he made an appearance at the Dutch national benefit for the victims with two other Indo artists, Dinand Woesthoff (of Kane) and René van Barneveld (formerly of Urban Dance Squad), performing the traditional Indonesian songs "Rayuan Pulau Kelapa" and "Ole sio sayang e".
 In 2007 Tielman played with Chris Latul (formerly of Massada) in Utrecht, celebrating the 60th anniversary of the Pelita Foundation, the longest running social service organisation for Dutch Indos.

 For the 50th anniversary of the single "Rock Little Baby of Mine" in 2008, the 50 Years of Nederpop Foundation in Groningen held a weekend long festival.
 On 3 October he performed at the Heineken Music Hall in Amsterdam during the 50 Years of Nederpop Live festival.
 He headlined the national 5 May Liberation Day celebrations in The Hague in 2008.
 With Indorock band Tjendol Sunrise, he recorded the album 21st Century Rock, which includes new versions of hits from the Tielman Brothers, several new songs, as well as a new version of "Rock Little Baby of Mine".
 At the Tong Tong Fair, he teamed with guitarist Jan Akkerman for a one-off concert.

 By the fall of 2009, Tielman had fallen ill and canceled a scheduled tour when he was diagnosed with cancer.
 In November he was operated on.
 By 19 December he had recovered enough to give a short performance in Drachten, and in March 2010 played a show at the Benidorm Palace in Spain, supported by other acts, such as Riem de Wolff of the Blue Diamonds.
 During the 2011 edition of Indo festival the Tong Tong Fair, Tielman celebrated his 75th birthday and held a sold-out farewell concert at the Bintang Theatre.
 On 10 November 2011, Tielman died of cancer.